-This Administrator Manual describes how to install Dr. Web Anti-virus for servers and contains some words of advice on how to use the program and solve typical problems caused by virus threats.
+This Administrator Manual describes how to install Dr. Web Antivirus for servers and contains some words of advice on how to use the program and solve typical problems caused by virus threats.
 Mostly, it describes the standard operating modes of the program's components (with default settings).

-The Appendices contain detailed information for experienced users on how to set up Dr. Web Anti-virus for servers.
+The Appendices contain detailed information on how to set up Dr.Web Anti-virus for servers.

 Due to constant development, program interface of your installation can mismatch the images given in this document.
-You can always find the actual documentation at http://products.drweb.com.
+You can always find the actual documentation at http://download.drweb.com/doc.